 Function as Wires

 A classic metaphor that exemplifies the importance of internal links to SEO are the wires from a power plant to a house.
-Lights don’t work in a home when it’s not connected to a power grid, regardless of the extent of wiring done to the house.
+Lights will not work in a home if it is not connected to a power grid, regardless of the extent of wiring done to the house.
 Also, if you construct an exterior garage and fail to wire it, you will not have power despite the rest of the home having power.